mutisyag/ozone/doc/workflow.md

 From the _Data Entry_ state, the state of the submission can change to:

 - _Submitted_, at the request of the reporter
-- _Finalized_ (with _valid_ flag set), if the version has been submitted by the Secretariat acting upon written request of the Party.
+- _Finalized_ (with _valid_ flag set), if the version has been created by the Secretariat acting upon the written request of the Party.
 In this case, as the OS made the version, the state is fast-tracked to _Finalized_ as no processing is needed.

 ### Actions by role